Opinion: Is the PM still charging non-British NHS doctors and nurses for healthcare?

 Hundreds of thousands of NHS and care staff who come from overseas and who’ve fought on the frontline of this pandemic have had to pay £624 per year to access care from the NHS that they themselves work in.

 Boris Johnson knows this.
 In May last year, amid that very first lockdown, the prime minister made a promise.
 It was front-page news.
 He said – after much cajoling from the public, Labour, trade unions and his own MPs – that NHS and care workers from abroad, who we applauded on our doorsteps, would no longer be insulted by being expected to pay to use the health service.
-So then, why is it, over a year after the policy came into force, his ministers don’t know how many NHS and care staff have been refunded the NHS fees they paid?
+So then, why is it, that more than a year after the policy came into force, his ministers don’t know how many NHS and care staff have been refunded the NHS fees they paid?

 I’ve asked ministers time and time again if they know how many health and care heroes have got their money back.
-I’ve asked in Select Committees, in the House of Commons, and in writing, and each time ministers have dodged giving me an answer, with one even accusing me of “playing politics” on a policy that the prime minister himself announced.
+I’ve asked in Select Committees, in the House of Commons, and in writing.
+Each time ministers have dodged giving me an answer, with one even accusing me of “playing politics” on a policy that the prime minister himself announced.

 At least 190,000 people who work in the NHS have a nationality that isn’t British.
 Many of these will be being charged to use the NHS.
 With ministers being so evasive, I’m really worried that if they let the public see the figures, we’d see that only a tiny fraction of NHS and care staff have been refunded.